Aging and Disease - Lifestyle Diseases and Secondary Aging

 Focus On What You Can Control

-The relationship between aging and disease is sometimes deliberately distorted to make you believe that certain diseases are inevitable with age, like arthritis, heart disease, and senility.
+The relationship between aging and disease is sometimes deliberately distorted to make you believe that certain diseases are inevitable with age, like arthritis, heart disease, and dementia.
 You can prevent these conditions despite what you may have been told.

-The impression that the advertising media wish to convey is that genetics is destiny, and that if you have a family history of a certain disease, you are destined to suffer from it.
-I call this popular mythology.
-Lifestyle diseases are largely preventable.
+The impression that the media gives is that genetics is destiny, and that if you have a family history of a certain disease, you are destined to suffer from it.

 Take Control of Your Heath